Peru’s Traditional Drinks: Must-Try Beverages

 Frutillada

-Although this drink may contain an alcoholic percentage, it’s low compared to chicha de jora, and actually is consumed by young people, even children.
+Although this drink may contain an alcoholic percentage, it’s low compared to chicha de jora, and is actually consumed by young people, even children.
 Its sweet and strawberry-esque flavor is irresistible for many.
-You can drink it with tiny strawberries inside, and cinnamon powder on the top.
+You can drink it with tiny strawberries inside and cinnamon powder on top.

 Coca Tea